- About GSE

 - Our Alumni

-Graduates should arrive at 8:45AM in the concourse on the North side of Franklin Field to register & line up for the processional.
+Graduates should arrive at 9AM in the concourse on the North side of Franklin Field to register & line up for the processional.
 Graduates will register and line up for the processional in the North Concourse of Franklin Field.
-We strongly recommend that you allow sufficient time to arrive early.
+We strongly recommend that you allow sufficient time to arrive early: It's also alumni weekend so traffic around campus will be heavily congested.

 The ceremony will begin with a welcome from the Dean, followed by the commencement address.
-After the keynote address, each doctoral student will be called onto the stage to be hooded by the advisor/chair and have the degree conferred.
+After the keynote address & award presentations, each doctoral student will be called onto the stage to be hooded by the advisor/chair and have the degree conferred.

 Then each master's student will be called onto the stage and have the degree conferred.
-A photographer will be present to take a picture of each graduate on stage.
+After descending the stage, please pause for a photo taken by a professional photographer.
 After the degrees have been conferred, graduates and guests are invited to a division or program reception on campus.
 Reception details for each division will be emailed to graduates and listed on the commencement program.
+Note: The CLO reception has been moved from the Penn Museum to

 Academic regalia is required for degree candidates at Commencement.
 Master's graduates can purchase and receive their Commencement regalia at the Penn Bookstore.
 The cost for purchase is $75.98.
-Additional information will be available on the Penn Bookstore website www.upenn.edu/bookstore.
 Doctoral candidates have the option of renting their regalia or custom ordering.
 Be sure to check that you receive the correct hood for your degree when you pick up your regalia. if you arrive for the ceremony with the wrong hood it will be too late to rectify the matter.
+Click here for details.

 You must bring/wear your regalia to Franklin Field to participate in the ceremony.
 We do not have spare caps and gowns.
 Only students with the correct regalia may participate in the ceremony.